Deleranax/tpm/README.md

 convention is to use a simple URL without any trailing `/`.

 > [!CAUTION]
-> TPM does not enforce the unicity of the URL, which means that if the URLs `https://example.com/example` and
+> CCPM does not enforce the unicity of the URL, which means that if the URLs `https://example.com/example` and
 > `https://example.example.com/` are considered as two different repositories even if they point to the same manifest.
 > Be careful to distribute it using the same URL format to all the users.

-1. Install the Python package `cc-tpm-tools` which contains tools to simplify the deployment of new TPM repositories (requires Python >= 3.12).
+1. Install the Python package `ccpm-tools` which contains tools to simplify the deployment of new CCPM repositories (requires Python >= 3.12).
 You can install it on your local machine or directly on your server.
     ```bash
-    pip install cc-tpm-tools
+    pip install ccpm-tools
     cctpm
     ```

-2. Set up the TPM repository.
+2. Set up the CCPM repository.
 The name specified in the command is just a display name, which means that you are not required to comply with the naming conventions.
 You can add maintainers with `-m` and companion repositories with `-c`.
    ```bash